maizeatlas/spears/README.md

-# spears
+# SPEARS
 Standard Performance Evaluation of Ancestral Reconstruction through Simulation

 # Overview
 Here we introduce SPEARS, a pipeline for simulation-based performance appraisal of ancestral haplotype inference.
+SPEARS determines the reliablability of inferred ancestral haplotype maps.
+It can be used to assess the performance of a new method or tool and to examine expectations for conceived or existing popultion designs.

+Simulations are used to generate genome-wide haplotype maps for many individuals.
+This truth data is retained but also modified (in the pipeline) to mimic sparse genotype data that enters the standard multi-step process of imputation and haplotype infernece.
+Comparing the expected data to the inferred data allows the results to be benchmarked.

 We developed SPEARS to allow for start-to-finish analysis of a given population through simulation with SAEGUS, imputation with MACH, and ancestral haplotype reconstruction with RABBIT.
 Performance appraisal is based on four metrics of accuracy: ancestral inference, genotype inference, haplotype phasing and chromosomal crossovers.

 ## Description and user requirements for each script